tomo25/react-native-size-matters-pixel3a/README.md

 react-native-size-matters provides some simple tooling to make your scaling a whole lot easier.
 But the idea of react-native-size-matters is to develop once on a standard ~5" screen mobile device and then simply apply the provided utils.
 This will make your item's size a little bit different from what you want it to be when building on non standard ~5" screen mobile devices.
-In react-native-size-matters-pixel3a the standard size is the same with the size of IPhoneX and XS(width: 375, height: 812).
+In react-native-size-matters-pixel3a the standard size is the same with the size of Pixel 3a.
-This will enable us to build apps on IPhoneX and XS with no stress.
+This will enable us to build apps on Pixel 3a with no stress.
-So when the desiner made an button with width: 200 , height: 100 in IphoneX or XS you can just style it as width: scale(200) , height: scale(100) and you can get a perfect design on any device!
+So when the desiner made an button with width: 200 , height: 100 in Pixel 3a you can just style it as width: scale(200) , height: scale(100) and you can get a perfect design on any device!

 ## Installation
 ```